Knee Injury Doctor Bethesda, MD

 Reflexive Pattern Therapy

 The Pain & Arthritis Relief Center is home to a leading knee injury doctor in Bethesda MD that developed Reflexive Pattern Therapy.
-Devised by Andrew Bloch, it combines Western and Eastern medical approaches in a revolutionary, chronic pain relief technique.
+Devised by Pain Arthritis Relief Center, it combines Western and Eastern medical approaches in a revolutionary, chronic pain relief technique.
 The practice uses manipulations, similar to a chiropractor, to reset the knee’s autonomic nervous system and can relieve pain immediately.

 Traditional acupuncture or acupuncture injection therapy can treat the symptoms of knee osteoarthritis.
 Acupuncture injection therapy adds a blend of conventional and homeopathic medicine to the standard acupuncture practices.
 These all-natural approaches are virtually pain-free and work with your nervous system and connective tissue to reduce inflammation and improve nerve function.